 “Deep, placid fjords, jagged rocky peaks, a historic and geologic masterpiece” - National Geographic, September 2007

-Presten (The Priest) is surely one of the well-known cliffs on Lofoten: a majestic 400 m granite bulk straight up from the ocean, situated close to Henningsvær, a charming village nicknamed “Lofoten’s Venice” and located in the South-Western end of Austvågøy, Lofoten’s largest island (Vågan Municipality).
-Presten unmistakable outline overlooks with its famous granite “Nose” the coastal road running to Henningsvær, showing unforgettable views when seen from here.
-Its face has a great number of routes run on its West face, but the classic one and the original is Vestpillaren (West Pillar).
+Presten (The Priest) is surely one of the best known cliffs on Lofoten: a majestic 400 m granite bulk straight up from the ocean, situated close to Henningsvær, a charming village nicknamed “Lofoten’s Venice” in the South-Western end of Austvågøy, Lofoten’s largest island (Vågan Municipality).
+Presten unmistakable outline overlooks with its famous granite “Nose” the coastal road running to Henningsvær, giving unforgettable views when seen from here.
+A great number of routes run on its West face, but the classic one is Vestpillaren (West Pillar).
 This is the original route of the face, climbing a system of corners and cracks on the right hand side of the "Nose".

 There are various possibilities: